project-ida/two-state-quantum-systems/src/excitation-transfer.md

 H = two_state_1 + two_state_2 + phonons + interaction
 ```

-## Understanding the state vector
+## Understanding the mechanism for excitation transfer

+To understand the mechanics of excitation transfer, we need to understand a bit more of the Hamiltonian we've just created.

 Now that we are using tensor products it can be a bit confusing to understand what everything means.
-Let's look at the dimensions for the Hamiltonian.
+Let's look at the dimensions for the Hamiltonian first.

 ```python
 H.dims[0]